parviziAH/deployment-study-group/theory/github.md

 # Create a new branch
 git branch feature/new-algorithm

-# Switch to a branch
+# Switch to a branch.
+# If you asked me I would've called git switch, but they opted for checkout
 git checkout feature/new-algorithm

 # Create and switch to a new branch in one command
+# so that you can save like 1.2 seconds.
+Crazy ah?
 git checkout -b feature/web-dashboard

 # Switch back to main branch